vivekbisen04/kubeedge/scripts/test-generator/docs/LLM-based Auto Generation of Unit and E2E Tests.md

 # KubeEdge Auto Test Generator

-A comprehensive AI-powered system for automatically generating  unit tests for the KubeEdge edge computing platform.
+An AI-powered system for automatically generating unit tests for the KubeEdge edge computing platform, using Google Gemini 1.5 Flash to improve code coverage and reduce manual testing effort.

 ## 📋 Table of Contents